 Some of these are also available as package in Debian/Ubuntu:

-$ apt-get install ghc libghc-json-dev libghc-network-dev \ libghc-parallel-dev libghc-deepseq-dev \ libghc-utf8-string-dev libghc-curl-dev \ libghc-hslogger-dev
+$ apt-get install ghc cabal-install libghc-cabal-dev \ libghc-json-dev libghc-network-dev \ libghc-parallel-dev \ libghc-utf8-string-dev libghc-curl-dev \ libghc-hslogger-dev \ libghc-crypto-dev libghc-text-dev \ libghc-hinotify-dev libghc-regex-pcre-dev \ libpcre3-dev \ libghc-attoparsec-dev libghc-vector-dev \ libghc-zlib-dev

 In Fedora, some of them are available via packages as well:

-If using a distribution which does not provide them, first install the Haskell platform.
-You can also install cabal manually:
+If using a distribution which does not provide these libraries, first install the Haskell platform.
+Then run:

-Optionally, more functionality can be enabled if your build machine has a few more Haskell libraries enabled: the ganeti-confd and ganeti-luxid daemon (--enable-confd) and the monitoring daemon (--enable-mond).
-The list of extra dependencies for these is:
+Optionally, more functionality can be enabled if your build machine has a few more Haskell libraries enabled: the ganeti-confd daemon (--enable-confd), the monitoring daemon (--enable-monitoring) and the meta-data daemon (--enable-metadata).
+The extra dependencies for these are:

-These libraries are available in Debian Wheezy (but not in Squeeze), so you can use either apt:
+These libraries are available in Debian Wheezy or later, so you can use either apt:

 to install them.